gskinner/JustAddMusic/README.md

 * `delta`: the change in value over `deltaT` milliseconds
 * `trend`: the change in the `avg` value over `avgT` milliseconds

+Note that Chrome seems to calculate these differently than other browsers, which results in lower values.
+You could use `gain` to adjust for this.

 ## Keyboard Control